Andresmup/github-foundations/20_CODESPACES/Readme.md

 `"containerEnv":` is used to pass enviroment variables we want to pass to the running container

-`"mounts":` allows you to map files and folders to your containers

-some use case are:
+`"mounts":` allows you to map files and folders to your containers; some use case are:
 - Bind Mount a Local Directory: Mount a local directory for direct file access
 - Mount a Docker Volume Persistent Storage: Use a docker volume data that persist across container rebuilds
 - Mount a Docker Socket: Allow the container to interact with the host's Docker daemon